The Ponderings of Yaj Ekim

 The roar of the falls is now very near,

-And sounding nearer each and every moment.
+And resounding nearer each and every moment.

-Who will survive the chaotic mayhem
+Who will survive the chaotic mayhem,

 In the harsh rocks below?

-Who will journey
+Who will journey,

-The waterway of history
+The waterway of history,

 Beyond the coming Great Fall,